olberger/Vagrant-Guacamole/README.md

 # vagrant-guacamole
 Set up a Jump Point server (RDP, VNC, SSH, Telnet) with web Interface (clientless remote access).

-Vagrantfile and script to set up a CentOS 7.1 VM on Virtualbox and provision it with guacamole 0.9.9
+Vagrantfile and script to set up a CentOS 7.1 VM on Virtualbox and provision it with guacamole 1.1.0

-Vagrantfile: Uses "bento/ubuntu-16.04" Vagrant Box to set up an Ubuntu Xenial 16.04 Server with :
+Vagrantfile: Uses "bento/centos-7.1" Vagrant Box to set up a Centos 7 Server with :

 - 10246 MB RAM
 - 1 CPU